 After seeing the samurai worriers, my son wanted to take a picture with the cannon.

-Lastly I’ll just show our lunch boxes we had on Shinkansen on the way back to Yokohama from Osaka.
+Lastly, I’ll just show the lunch boxes we had on Shinkansen on the way back to Yokohama from Osaka.
 Anago (sea eel) Sushi on the right is very famous in Osaka.

 Next Thursday, my husband will be a doing restaurant review at Japanese Teppanyaki dinner.
 We had high-quality Wagyu (Japanese beef), lobster, and more!
 This was an unforgettable meal, so make sure you don’t miss it!